-Full Time Student a student enrolled in 12 or more credits 3/4 Time Student a student enrolled in 9-11 credits 1/2 Time Student a student enrolled in 6-8 credits development.
+Full Time Student a student enrolled in 12 or more credits 3/4 Time Student a student enrolled in 9-11 credits 1/2 Time Student a student enrolled in 6-8 credits Less than 1/2 Time Student a student enrolled in less than 6 credits Special Student Enrollment for informational instruction only or for professional development.
 These students are not enrolled in a program of study.